metricmage/metric-community/README.md

 ### Beyond Open Source: Expanding Our Offering

-Once the open-source version is feature-complete, we plan to expand Metric Mage with SaaS versions to cater to different needs:
+Once the open-source version is feature-complete, we plan to expand Metric Mage with additional versions to cater to different needs.
+Here are the planned versions:

+- **Community (Open Source):** All core features, vertical scalability, database, and API can be separated.
-- **Core (SaaS):** Managed servers with no MAU limit and support for established companies.
+- **Core (SaaS):** Fully managed servers (with horizontal scalability) with commercial and technical support.
 - **Enterprise (SaaS):** Advanced AI and predictive insights for larger studios.

 ### Ongoing Commitment to Open Source